-My favorite brands of pen include, amongst others, Pilot, Sakura, Tombow, Steadtler, Faber Castell and Crayola.
+My favorite brands of pen include, amongst others, Pilot, Sakura, Tombow, Staedtler, Faber Castell, and Crayola.

 These are my everyday bullet journal writing and drawing pens.
 They are made with archival ink which is waterproof and doesn’t bleed through any of the paper I have ever used.

 I have a set with all the fineliner nib sizes and find it extremely handy to draw my doodles depending on the thickness of the line I need.
-And I can color afterwards with watercolors and it won’t blend together.
-My all time favorite bullet journal pens.
+And I can color afterward with watercolors and it won’t blend together.
+They are my all-time favorite bullet journal pens.

-They are designed as drawing pen but I find them easy to write with too.
+They are designed as drawing pens but I find them easy to write with too.

-This stainless steel fountain pen nib reflect the highest standards of Pilot craftsmanship but with super affordable prices.
+This stainless steel fountain pen nib reflects the highest standards of Pilot craftsmanship but at super affordable prices.
 You just can’t go wrong here!
-It an affordable luxury that will take your journal writing experience to the next level.
+It is an affordable luxury that will take your journal writing experience to the next level.

 These are great writing pens but come in so many colors that you can easily use them for drawing and coloring too.

-The gel pens deliver very vivid lines and are super smooth to write with, however the amount of ink that comes from them normally means that you will see smudges of color if your hand pass through it before it dries.
+The gel pens deliver very vivid lines and are super smooth to write with, however, the amount of ink that they produce means that you will see smudges of color if you accidentally touch it before it dries.

-This is where the Paper Mate Inkojoy pens come in handy because they have a new technology that allows to ink to dry 3 times faster preventing smudges.
-Definitely one of the best colored pens for bullet journaling.
+This is where the Paper Mate Inkjoy pens come in handy because they have a new technology that allows ink to dry 3 times faster, preventing smudges.
+Definitely one of the best-colored pens for bullet journaling.

-They are very comfortable to write with due to they rubber body and deliver a great writing experience.
+They are very comfortable to write with due to the rubber body and deliver a great writing experience.

-Amazing pros aspects of these pens include the non-toxic acid-free water-based ink (that is easily washed from clothes or surfaces and doesn’t bleed through paper), dry safe feature (doesn’t dry even without the cap) and the triangular shape that is designed sit very comfortable in hands for hours of fatigue free writing.
+Amazing pro aspects of these pens include the non-toxic acid-free water-based ink (that is easily washed from clothes or surfaces and doesn’t bleed through paper), dry safe feature (doesn’t dry even if you forget to put the cap back on), and the triangular shape that is designed to sit very comfortably in hands for hours of fatigue-free writing.